 As I observed in an earlier post, the 'apocalypse' of X-Men: Apocalypse was actually focused on Jean Grey; an 'apocalypse' is an unveiling, or a revelation.
 So the final battle with En Sabah Nur led to Sophie Turner's Jean Grey cutting loose like never before, revealing the glorious power of the Phoenix.
 The film ended with Jean staying at that power-level, as she worked with Magneto to literally rebuild Xavier's School.
 This fits with Chris Claremont's original concept, meaning we're unlikely to learn that the Phoenix Force has replaced Jean Grey.

-That said, the cosmic title of X-Men: Supernova, as well as the casting description itself, suggest that the film will go in a cosmic direction.
+That said, the comic-book-accurate title of X-Men: Dark Phoenix, as well as the casting description itself, suggest that the film will go in a cosmic direction.
 If that's the case, then we should expect to see the Phoenix Force in all its glory.
 At this moment, all I can suggest for resolution is Grant Morrison's 'apotheosis' concept; that Jean has somehow come into contact with a pre-existent psychic power, one that she has bonded with.
 That would be a smart way of tying the threads together, avoiding the 'duplicate' but allowing the 'fall from grace' arc to be rendered fairly accurately.
 I have to admit that I'd prefer this approach; it would potentially restore the sense that Jean's humanity was the solution to Dark Phoenix, rather than the cause.

 - Is It Time To Take The X-Men To The Final Frontier?